OHSU is committed to freedom from gender discrimination

 - To get or to help your minor child or dependent to get counseling from a licensed mental health professional for experiences with domestic violence, sexual assault, harassment or stalking.

 - To get services from a victim services provider for yourself or for your minor child or dependent.
-Feel free to contact Confidential Advocacy Program for these services.
+Feel free to contact the Confidential Advocacy Program for these services.

 - To relocate or to make your current residence more secure for your own safety or that of your minor child or dependent.